themightycrypto/Profit-Pilot/README.md

 # Profit-Pilot
 <p>Hello, welcome to ProfitPilot!</p>
 <p>I created this application because I really like using Profit Trailer.
 Also Feeder and Magic!
 ProfitPilot automates and enhances a lot of the combined power of the applications.
-It is a PT Feeder GUI, enhanced PTrailer GUI, and has many functions, such as automatically translating your Trailer settings directly to Feeder, or monitoring Feeder settings in the GUI as feeder does it’s work live!
+It is a PT Feeder GUI, enhanced PTrailer GUI, and has many functions, such as automatically translating your Trailer settings directly to Feeder, or Feeder & Trailer settings in the GUI as Feeder does it’s work live!
 It also has manual buy & sell, and auto transfer your BTC or ETH profits to USDT or fiat when the market drops(Pro Version).
 It makes confguring separate coins easy!
 It also works with PT Magic!</p>
 &nbsp;
 <p><strong>What is Profit Pilot?</strong></p>
 <p>An Enhanced Feeder GUI (Graphical User Interface) </p>